rapidexp/jquery-h5form/README.md

 And this will also fix several bugs of the Internet Explorer on submit, and will allow you to use the button element.

 This has the large file size for multi-function.
-However, it binds only the features that are needed by the browser to the element of the page, and It will work lightly.<br>
+However, it binds only the features that are needed by the browser to the element of the page, and it will work lightly.<br>
 If you wish, you can get a smaller size javascript by removing unnecessary features.

 __More information about the support of each browser, [please see here...](http://www.rapidexp.com/h5form)__